SciML/DiffEqDocs.jl/docs/src/basics/integrator.md

   safe to use as temporary arrays.
 This should be used for integrator interface and callbacks which need arrays to write into in order to be non-allocating.
   The length of the tuple is dependent on the method.
-* `user_cache(integrator)`: Returns an iterator over the user-facing cache arrays.
-* `u_cache(integrator)`:  Returns an iterator over the cache arrays for `u` in the method.
-  This can be used to change internal values as needed.
-* `du_cache(integrator)`:  Returns an iterator over the cache arrays for rate quantities the method.
-  This can be used to change internal values as needed.
 * `full_cache(integrator)`:  Returns an iterator over the cache arrays of the method.
   This can be used to change internal values as needed.